kanaka/mal/README.md

 ### Lua

-Running the Lua implementations of mal requires lua 5.1 or later, luarocks and the lua-rex-pcre library installed.
+Running the Lua implementation of mal requires lua 5.1 or later, luarocks and the lua-rex-pcre library installed.

 ```